‘What is the divorce rate in the United States’ or ‘what is the divorce rate in America’ are some of the most googled questions about divorce.

 It’s a totally different ballgame to live with someone, then to date them.
 And once you put the added roles and expectations of marriage onto a couple who has never lived together, you’re asking in my belief system for people to handle much more than they possibly know how to.

 These steps can bring about a dramatic turnaround in couples who are planning to marry or the couples that are already married, helping them to learn how to discuss, disagree and even argue with respect and love.
+Following these steps will cut down the divorce rate in America.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.